 Out of the total number of school police officers, 70.6% of respondents are male, and 29.1% of respondents are female.
 The majority of respondents (35.3%) are between 46 and 55 years of age, while the fewest number of respondents are under 25 (7.1%).
 Observed about education, the majority of respondents have completed high school (80.6%).
 According to years of work experience in the service, the largest number of respondents (30.4%) has up to 20 years of work experience, while the smallest number of respondents (3.9%) has up to 2 years of work experience.
-Regarding years of work experience, while the smallest number of respondents (21%) have up to 20 years of work experience, while the smallest number of respondents (4.5%) have up to 10 years of work experience.
+Regarding years of work as a school police officer, the largest number of respondents (4.5%) have up to 20 years of work experience.
 In the largest number of schools (39.5%), there have been school police officers for over 16 years, while in the smallest number of schools (7.52%), there have been school police officers for only five years.